 iii Rights and duties of sponsored employees

 Employees holding work permits are required to work only for the sponsoring employer, in the requested employment.
-The employee is required to leave the country upon completion of the duties.
+The employee is required to leave the country upon the completion of the work contract.

 V INVESTORS, SKILLED MIGRANTS AND ENTREPRENEURS

-St Kitts and Nevis welcomes investors and makes provisions under various laws and institutions for their participation in the economy.14
+St Kitts and Nevis welcomes investors and makes provisions under various laws and institutions for their participation in the economy.16

 The Immigration Act provides several categories of persons who can be granted residence that allows them to be employed without a sponsor.
 These include persons who, because of their education, occupational qualifications, personal history, employment record, training skills or other special qualifications, are likely to establish themselves successfully in a profession, trade business or agricultural enterprise and have sufficient means of support.
 Residence can also be granted to persons who own substantial assets in the Federation, the sufficiency of which is determined by the Minister responsible for immigration on the advice of the Cabinet.

-The economic citizenship programme provides another avenue for unsponsored self-employed people.
-It is reputed to be the oldest, and is perhaps the best, existing citizenship by investment programme.
-A foreign national may apply to the Citizenship by Investment Unit, through an authorised local agent, for registration as a citizen in two ways: either by purchasing an approved property and holding it for at least five years; or by making a contribution to the Sugar Industry Diversification Foundation (SIDF).15
+The Economic Citizenship programme provides another avenue for unsponsored self-employed people, but the oldest and perhaps best programme is the Citizenship by Investment programme.
+A foreign national may apply to the Citizenship by Investment unit for registration as a citizen through an authorised local agent in two ways: by purchasing an approved property and holding it for at least five years; or by contributing to the SGF.17

 VI OUTLOOK AND CONCLUSIONS